Your GPU temperature getting too high can signify more serious problems developing under the hood.

 Third-Party Solutions

-Disclaimer: Most of these tools will include other functions, enabling you to monitor other parts of your PC, which is always a plus.
+Disclaimer: Majority of these tools will include other functions, enabling you to monitor other facets of your PC, which is always advantageous.

 HWiNFO